starkinfra/sdk-python/README.md

 ### Create IssuingWithdrawals

-You can create withdrawals to send cash back from your Issuing balance to your Banking balance by using the Withdrawal resource.
+You can create withdrawals to send cash back from your Issuing balance to your Banking balance by using the IssuingWithdrawal resource.

 ```python
 import starkinfra